ieeta-pt/PatientFM/README.md

 ### Cite

-Please cite the following, if you use DrAC in your work:
+Please cite the following, if you use PatientFM in your work:

 ```bib
 in progress